evanmac123/UNGC/README.md

 # Deploy with Capistrano

 `cap -T` -- list out the available tasks
-`cap staging deploy`  -- deploys from the staging branch `cap production deploy`  -- deploys from production branch
+`cap preview deploy`  -- deploys from the preview branch `cap staging deploy`  -- deploys from the staging branch `cap production deploy`  -- deploys from production branch